-Like the novel and the short story modern drama was the product of Oriya authors exposure to English literature.
-The first Oriya play was Babaji (1877) by Jaganmohan Lala (1838-1913).
+Like the novel and the short story modern drama was the product of Odia authors exposure to English literature.
+The first Odia play was Babaji (1877) by Jaganmohan Lala (1838-1913).
 Like Radhanath Roy, Lala was educated in the Western system and worked under the British Government.
 He started a theatre of his own, Radhakanta Rangamancha, named after his family deity, and staged his plays, Sati (1886) and Priti.
-Lala had social reform as his major theme, Though the first play in Oriya, Babaji is a successful play in the realistic mode.
+Lala had social reform as his major theme, Though the first play in Odia, Babaji is a successful play in the realistic mode.

 Ashwini Kumar Ghose (1892-1962), Kali Charan Patnaik, Gopal Chhotray and Bhanja Kishore Patnaik were prominent before and after independence.
 They had history, mythology and social problems as their themes and introduced various innovative techniques on the stage.Cuttack continued to be the center of dramatic activities and there were more than one professional theatre which staged plays every day of the year.
 Ghoses Konarka, a historical play, and Patnaiks Bhata (Rice), a social play, were great success, These playwright tried to be serious as well as entertaining and they laid the foundation of the post independence dramatic tradition.